-It’s one of the first questions parents ask us—whatever their child’s grade level.
+It’s one of the first questions parents ask us, no matter their child’s grade.
 First, many of our students earn acceptance into America’s “best” colleges and universities.
 More to the point, however: we guide students to find the colleges that are the best match for their individual talents, interest, and goals.

 The College Counseling Office’s primary aim is to assist each student in conducting a thorough and successful college search.
 We believe in making the process a “team effort”—involving parents, teachers, advisors, coaches, and administrators—but encouraging each student to “own” the experience.